 The Department of Music provides comprehensive undergraduate and graduate programs designed to produce skilled, knowledgeable, creative, and articulate musicians by

-- Providing training and experience for students preparing for careers in music performance and composition;
+- Providing training and experience for students preparing for careers in guitar performance, instrumental performance, keyboard performance or vocal performance and composition;

 - Providing music training and teaching experience for students seeking licensure in education to help meet the need for competent music teachers in the state and region;

 - Providing educational resources and musical experiences as part of a comprehensive liberal arts education;

 - Providing training toward the development of critical thinking in music; and

 - Providing a rich program of artistic and cultural events in conjunction with the Center of Excellence for the Creative Arts to emphasize the importance of music in the lives of students and the community.